- About Us

-- The Board may prescribe such rules and regulations not inconsistent with these By-laws relating to the oversight and governance of the Society as they deem expedient, provided that such rules and regulations shall have force and effect only until the next annual meeting of Members when they shall be confirmed and, failing such confirmation at such annual meeting of Members, shall at and from that time cease to have any force and effect.
+139. The Board may prescribe such rules and regulations not inconsistent with these By-laws relating to the oversight and governance of the Society as they deem expedient, provided that such rules and regulations shall have force and effect only until the next Annual Meeting when they shall be confirmed and, failing such confirmation at such Annual Meeting, shall at and from that time cease to have any force and effect.

 AMENDMENTS OF THESE BY-LAWS

-- All previous by-laws of the Society are repealed as of the coming into force of this By-law.
+141. All previous by-laws of the Society are repealed as of the coming into force of this By-law.
 The repeal shall not affect the previous operation of any by-laws so repealed or affect the validity of any act done or right, privilege, obligation or liability acquired or incurred under, or the validity of any contract or agreement made pursuant to, or the validity of any Articles or predecessor charter documents of the Society obtained pursuant to, any such by-laws before its repeal.
-All officers and persons acting under any by-laws so repealed shall continue to act as if appointed under the provisions of this By-law, and all resolutions of the shareholders or the Board or a committee of the Board with continuing effect passed under any repealed by-laws shall continue to be good and valid except to the extent inconsistent with this By-law and until amended or repealed.
+All Officers and persons acting under any by-laws so repealed shall continue to act as if appointed under the provisions of this By-law, and all resolutions of the shareholders or the Board or a Committee with continuing effect passed under any repealed by-laws shall continue to be good and valid except to the extent inconsistent with this By-law and until amended or repealed.